joeyagreco/ranger-reloaded/README.md

 py app.py
 ```

+## Configuration

+To change the ports that are being scanned, simply update the list in the `app.properties` file.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.